 Colorful floats, historical themes and lively community contingents have helped build Pistahan Parade, as THE Filipino counterpart of San Francisco’s great cultural institutions like Chinese New Year Parade, Carnaval, St. Patrick’s Parade, among others.

-Yerba Buena Gardens also extends across Mission Street into Jessie Square where attendees will find the Martial Arts Pavilion and related exhibitor booths and activities.
+Yerba Buena Gardens also extends across Mission Street into Jessie Square where attendees will find the Martial Arts Pavilion and its boxing and martials arts tournaments, RC drifting and related exhibitor booths and activities.

-World-class performances on 2 stages
+World-class performances on the Pistahan Stage

 The two-day festival presents a wide variety of entertainment for the entire family, including folk dance, modern dance, hip-hop, R&B, rap, jazz, Broadway, balagtasan (spoken word), and more!

 RAMAR FOODS CULINARY PAVILION

 Celebrating the many flavors of Philippine cuisine, local restaurants will feature their specialty regional cuisine.
-And be sure to stick around to watch cooking demonstrations on delectable Visayan dishes by renowned Filipino chefs.
+And be sure to stick around to watch cooking demonstrations on delectable dishes by renowned Filipino chefs.

-MAGNOLIA PURPLE FREEZE CHALLENGE (ICE CREAM EATING CONTEST)
+MAGNOLIA PURPLE FREEZE CHALLENGE

-MAGNOLIA ICE CREAM TASTING BEE
+HEAVENLY ICE CREAM TASTING BEE

 KAISER PERMANENTE HEALTH PAVILION

 Come and learn how to improve your health!
 This is where young ones can enjoy fun nutrition and safety quizzes and adults can sample a healthy version of Filipino dishes.
 Learn about prevention of heart attacks, understand warning signs of stroke, and get free blood pressure screenings from friendly Kaiser Permanente physicians and nurses.
+See schedule >